wp-plugins/script-compressor/readme.txt

 == Installation ==

 1. Upload the extracted plugin folder and contained files to your /wp-content/plugins/ directory
+2. Give the write permission to /wp-content/plugins/script-compressor/jscsscomp/cache
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to Settings -> Script Compressor
+4. Navigate to Settings -> Script Compressor

 == Screenshots ==